 This recipe for Cuban Pumpkin Flan (Flan de Calabasa) is based on a classic Cuban recipe that uses fresh pumpkin mixed in a creamy custard.

-Quick and Easy Cuban Pumpkin Flan – Flan de Calabasa
+How to Make Cuban Pumpkin Flan Recipe or Flan de Calabasa

 Many years ago my mother-in-law, who has Spanish-Cuban roots, shared with me her version of a Classic Cuban Flan.
 It is a wonderful mix of rich custard with a deep caramel base.
 And, believe me when I say this: it is to die for.
 It’s that delicious.